Galeries Dalmau: Les Galeries Dalmau

-Mid-1911 announced of expansion of the gallery.
+Mid-1911 announced the expansion of the gallery.
 It was made possible by the revenue obtained in the market of antiques, especially through the import and export from France.
 It was also made possible from the proceeds of an exhibition of modern and old master portraits and drawings, organized by the City Council of Barcelona the previous year, in which Dalmau participated as an antique dealer with some valuable works by El Greco, Feliu Elias (aka Joan Sacs) and two works by Francisco Goya, Portrait of Manuel Godoy, valued at 15,000 pesetas and Retrato de niño, 8,000 pesetas.

 The new establishment located in the Gothic Quarter at Carrer de Portaferrissa, 18, was baptized with the name "Galeries Dalmau" with the goal of combining exhibitions of old masters, modern art, and new art.
 Dalmau was poised to import foreign avant-garde art into the city of Barcelona, widening the city's cultural horizons.

 The exhibition space of the gallery was located in the inner courtyard of a house, with a glass ceiling, typical of photography studio or industrial warehouse.
 It had a threaded mechanism that regulated the light coming in through the skylight.
 The space was divided by wooden partitions that did not reach the ceiling, and divided into two or three interconnected spaces, and one office.
 Access to the gallery passed through a long corridor adorned with anonymous unrestored old master landscapes and still lifes.

 For the coming years, this became the platform featuring pioneering exhibitions of Fauvism, Orphism, De Stijl, and abstract art with Francis Picabia, Kees van Dongen, Joaquín Torres-García, Henri Matisse, Juliette Roche, Georges Braque, André Derain, Auguste Herbin, Fernand Léger, André Lhote, Gino Severini, Louis Valtat, Félix Vallotton, Hans Arp, María Blanchard and others in both collective and solo exhibitions.

 Art historian Fèlix Fanés writes of the gallery:

 To overcome the difficulties of the home market, Dalmau introduced contemporary Catalan art to foreign markets.
 This strategy, together with the arrival of numerous avant-garde artists in Barcelona during the First World War, served to consolidate the modern image of the Galeries Dalmau.
 The dealer paved the way for many young people in the tough world of advanced art, having a decisive influence, for example, on the early career of Joan Miró.

 Selected exhibitions

 1912: Picasso, Torres-García

-In 1912 two exhibitions took place consecutively: Joaquín Torres-García, a painter of the Noucentista period; and Pablo Picasso, drawings from his Blue Period (February - March 1912).
+In 1912 two exhibitions took place consecutively: Joaquín Torres-García, a painter of the Noucentista period; and Pablo Picasso, drawings from his Blue Period (February – March 1912).